-by Doc Quantum, based on Super Friends #7 by E. Nelson Bridwell
+by Doc Quantum, adapted from Super Friends #7 by E. Nelson Bridwell and Ramona Fradon

 A strange sight could have been seen on one particular plain in South Africa this hot summer day in January had there been anyone to see it, although if there had been anyone present, they likely would not have seen anything unusual.
 Perhaps all they would have felt was a slight gust of wind.
 Only eyes that were attuned to extremely rapid movements could have possibly seen a man dressed all in crimson with a lightning bolt on his chest racing a Zulu in his full, traditional, tribal outfit.

 The man in crimson was a Central City police scientist named Barry Allen, who called himself the Flash while wearing this costume, while the Zulu was named Mbulaze, called Impala by his people, for whom he acted as their champion and hero — the only hero, to their reasoning.
 “Nice running, Impala!” the Flash said to his companion as they sped along the short grasses of the plain.
 “Not many men could keep up with me!”

 Impala laughed and said, “I know you’re not letting yourself go all out, Flash!
 If you did, I’d be left in a cloud of dust!”
 This man smiled easily and laughed heartily like a hero of old.
 “But I have other talents!” he added as a qualifier.

 “There’s our target,” the Flash said as they spotted their objective, the culture bomb, which was hovering about three feet above the ground, “a bomb vibrating at super-speed!
 A couple of speedsters like us should be able to dispose of it!”

 “We must!” the hero of the Zulu people declared.
 “The heritage of the Amazulu and King Shaka must not perish!”